Skip to content

 Section titled “Workshop discipline at the tool → memory boundary”

-Tool outputs containing canonical content (rule body, scan trace, customer PII) are not round-tripped into agent memory verbatim.
+Tool outputs containing canonical content (rule body, audit-chain entry, customer PII) are not round-tripped into agent memory verbatim.
 Per the agent-memory-primitives workshop framing, agent memory holds thought-in-progress and workflow meta-state — not canonical content.

 The repository gateway enforces typology-driven classification at the memory-write path; the trigram trigger backstops doctrine drift.
 There is no separate sanitization decorator on tools — discipline lives in the memory-write path, not the tool surface.